quasoft/backgammonjs/README.md

 NEW: Alpha version 0.2 released ([DEMO](https://backgammonjs.herokuapp.com/)).

 *Note: The game is playable, but is still being developed.
-The [demo](https://backgammonjs.herokuapp.com/) is missing some features like resigning from game, undoing a move, or challenging a friend.*
+The [demo](https://backgammonjs.herokuapp.com/) is missing some features like resigning from game or challenging a friend.*

 ## Features: